Shinrei Jusatsushi Tarōmaru: Reception and legacy

 After its preview at the Tokyo Toy Show, Electronic Gaming Monthly reported that it was one of the sleeper hits there, and they were disappointed to hear there were no localization plans.
 They compared it to the Castlevania series, and wrote: "It plays unbelievably well...We will be watching this title very closely in the next few months."
 Next Generation and Edge, writing in a shared editorial, compared it positively to the Shinobi series and praised the dark but impressive 3D environments.
 Post release, GameFan compared the game favorably to Mystic Defender (1989).
 They found the gameplay to be surprisingly deep and intense, and praised the level design and boss battles.
 The 3D backgrounds and special effects were also highlighted.
 Sega Saturn Magazine in Japan gave it a 7.33 out of 10, saying that it looked better than it played.
 They thought the auto lock-on function and scarcity of recovery items made it slightly difficult, but found that persistence in mastering the gameplay led to seeing how diligently the game was designed.

 In retrospective coverage, Shinrei Jusatsushi Tarōmaru has continued to achieve critical praise.
 Tom Massey (Eurogamer) called it one of the best games of the 32-bit era.
 He also compared it to works by Treasure and praised its inventive, strategic gameplay and "dwarfing" boss battles.
 Retro Gamer included it on their list of essential Sega Saturn imports, commending the "insanely over-the-top" action and creative level design.
-They noted that the game borrows elements from the Shinobi series and Alisa Dragoon (1992).
+They noted that the game borrows elements from the Shinobi series and Alisia Dragoon (1992).
 James Watkins from 1UP.com compared the game to Shinobi and Castlevania, and highlighted the boss fights, and tight, intuitive controls.
 Multiple critics also praised different aspects of the visuals.
 Watkins commended the blend of 2D sprites layered atop 3D backgrounds, Retro Gamer did the same for the animation, and Kurt Kalata of Hardcore Gaming 101 believed that the special effects were high quality, although he thought the textures and sprites were blotchy.
 Kalata concluded: "...it's an excellent ode to 16-bit side scrollers, and a great portal into an alternate future where gaming didn't completely sell out to 3D."